TIotti/Counting-Sort/README.md

-# bitwise sort
+# Counting sort

-The Bitwise Sort is a fast way to look for the same entry key on two given sets.
+The Counting Sort is a fast way to look for the same entry key on two given sets.

 It relies on mark from which set each key will came from at insert time.